ibm-ecosystem-engineering/envizi-workshop-2024/112-Create-Org-Hierarchy-Using-ConfigConnector/readme.md

 ## 4 Preparing the Prepopulated Template

-Lets download the Prepopulated Template file and do the required changes.
+Lets get the Prepopulated Template file and do the required changes.

-1. Download the Prepopulated Template data file `Envizi_SetupConfig_1_INBank.xlsx` from [here](./files/Org-Hierarchy-IN-Bank.xlsx) or from the shared Box folder.
+1. Get the Prepopulated Template data file `01-Envizi_SetupConfig_1_INBank-IBM50.xlsx` from the shared Box folder.
 2. The file name format should be `Envizi_SetupConfig_xxxxx.xlsx`.
-Replace xxxx with your preferred text.
-But it is better to use your `Prefix-Id`.
+In the file name, remove `01-` and replace `IBM50` with your `Prefix-Id`.
 3. Replace the `ORGANIZATION` column values with Organization name you obtained as a prerequisite.
-4. To prevent naming conflicts, add prefix `Prefix-Id` for `GROUP NAME 1`, `GROUP NAME 2`,	`GROUP NAME 3` and `LOCATION` columns.
-For example, transform `IN Bank - Data Centers` to `A12-IN Bank - Data Centers`.
+4. To prevent naming conflicts, replace `IBM50` with your `Prefix-Id` for `GROUP NAME 1`, `GROUP NAME 2`,	`GROUP NAME 3` and `LOCATION` columns.
+For example, transform `IBM50-IN Bank - Data Centers` to `BLR12-IN Bank - Data Centers` , assuming your `Prefix-Id` is `BLR12`.

 The Prepopulated Template file is ready for upload now.